 The best bid price for the asset.

-This shows you the status of the project: online or offline.
-There are several reasons why the wallet can be offline, like issues with the blockchain or wallet.
+This displays the project's status as either online or offline.
+The wallet may be offline for various reasons, such as issues with the blockchain or wallet.

 This shows the block height of our wallet for the project.